-- Storing your files in iCloud and only keeping frequently used items on your Mac
+- It stores your files in iCloud and only keeps frequently used items on your Mac

-- Automatically removing watched iTunes movies and TV shows from your Mac
+- It automatically removes watched movies and TV shows from your Mac

-- Regularly deleting items that have been in your Trash for more than 30 days
+- It regularly deletes items that have been in your Trash for more than 30 days

-- Suggesting large files and displaying sizes of file stored on your Mac for you to review and delete
+- It also lists all the large files and displays sizes of files stored on your Mac for you to manually review and delete

 Each of these can be individually used or not used when freeing up space on your Mac, meaning users have the ability to turn one utility on while leaving another off.

-This is particularly useful if your iCloud Drive storage is still on the free 5GB option, as storing your files in iCloud would only fill up any remaining space without providing any real benefit.
-Additionally, users may want to leave this option off if they’re uncomfortable with the idea of not being able to access certain files offline, or if users don’t wish to trust iCloud’s sometimes unreliable syncing with the contents of their Mac.
+- You may want to leave this option off if you’re uncomfortable with the idea of not being able to access certain files offline or if you don’t wish to trust iCloud’s sometimes unreliable syncing with the contents of your Mac.

 Store in iCloud

-Enabled iCloud Photo Library means your full-resolution photos and videos will be stored in the cloud, while your local storage will only contain optimized media on your Mac, with the full quality version being downloaded when the file is opened.
+Enabling iCloud Photo Library means your full-resolution photos and videos will be stored in the cloud, while your local storage will only contain optimized media on your Mac, with the full-quality version being downloaded when the file is opened.

-Turning on Optimize Storage doesn’t consume any space in iCloud Drive.
+Note that turning on Optimize Storage doesn’t consume space in iCloud Drive.

-The simplest of all the utilities, this option permanently deletes items that have been in the Trash for longer than 30 days.
-One enabled, you can easily turn this off by going to Finder > Preferences… > Advanced, then uncheck the Remove items from the Trash after 30 days option.
+The simplest of all the utilities.
+It permanently deletes items that have been in the Trash for longer than 30 days.
+Once enabled, you can easily turn this off by going to Finder > Settings or Preferences > Advanced, then uncheck the Remove items from the Trash after 30 days option.